picsoung/blogposts/hacking_apitools_api.md

 #Hacking APItools API

 You may remember the last story we've shared about our internal hackathon at 3scale.
-Well we did not say tell you everything about it, we have more to share with you :)
+Well, we didn't tell you everything about it, we have more to share with you :)

-During our internal hackathon, Didier and myself decided to build an API health status light using APItools and Hue light.
-The hue light will turn Green if everything goes well, and red if there is an issue on the API (4XX errors).
+During our internal hackathon, [Didier](https://twitter.com/ddcsare 'Didier on Twitter') and myself decided to build an API health status light using APItools and [Hue light](https://www.apitools.com/apis/philips-hue 'Hue light').
+The hue light will turn green if everything goes well, and red if there is an issue with the API response (4XX errors).

-As we stated in our previous story we wanted to build to a `a "one-click deploy" middleware service.` We would authenticate users on their APItools account, they select a monitor and a service, and we will add our middleware to it.
-Simple as one click for the user a bit more complicated from the hacking side.
+As we stated in [our previous story](https://docs.apitools.com/blog/2015/02/25/hacking-apitools-during-the-3scale-internal-hackathon.html 'Hacking APItools during the 3scale internal hackathon') we wanted to build to a `a "one-click deploy" middleware service.`
+The idea was to authenticate users with their APItools account, they'd select a monitor and a service, and we'd add our middleware to that.
+As simple as one click for the user and a bit more complicated from the hacking side.

-## Using an undocumented API
+#### Using an undocumented API
-APItools own API is not really documented and not clearly exposed as an API.
-But the tools that you are using everyday is consuming this API.
-So we went back and forth doing stuff on APItools UI and analysing the XHR requests that were made to see what we would need.
+APItools' own API is not really documented and not clearly exposed as an API.
+However, it is consumed by APItools itself.
+So we went back and forth doing stuff in the APItools UI and analized the XHR requests that were made to see what was needed.
+We also used this [blog post which contains some info about APItools' API](https://docs.apitools.com/blog/2014/08/21/traffic-monitor-api.html 'About APItools API').
-With the help of our APItools engineers Michal and Enrique, we were able to make it working.
+And with the help of our APItools engineers [Michal](https://twitter.com/_mikz 'Michal on Twitter') and [Enrique](https://twitter.com/otikik 'Enrique on Twitter'), we were able to make it work.

-The flow we had in mind at the beginning of the hackathon was:
+When we started, this is the flow he had in mind:

-1. Authentication user
+1. Authenticating a user
-2. Retrieve monitors
+2. Retrieving monitors
-3. Retrieve services from monitor
+3. Retrieving services from monitor
-4. Add middleware to service
+4. Adding middleware to the service

-## Authenticating a user
+#### Authenticating a user
-At first we thought that people will just give us username and password and we will log them easily as there is nothing like OAuth in APItools.
-But it turns out that authentication with username and password was not available in the API.
+At first we thought that people would just give us a username and a password and we would log easily them in as there is nothing like OAuth in APItools.
+But it turned out that authentication with username and password was not available in the API.

-Instead we can auth user with their APItools API key and the monitor id they want to use.
-So we won't have either the possibility to list existing monitors for a user.
-That reduced our idea but it was simpler to hack during a hackathon.
+Instead we could auth the user with their APItools API key and the monitor id they wanted to use.
+However, we wouldn't be able to list existing monitors for a user.
+That reduced our idea but it was also simpler to hack during a hackathon.

-Your API key could be found under the settings menu
+Your API key can be found under the settings menu:

 **Screenshot**

-We will also need the monitor id, to get it just click on the name of your monitor, you will get to the dashboard for the corresponding monitor, the URL should be `http://MONITOR_ID.my.apitools.com`
+We also needed the monitor id which can be found by clicking on the monitor link.
+The URL should look like this `http://MONITOR_ID.my.apitools.com`

-Once you get both API key and monitor Id we can authenticate the request to APItools.
+Once you have both the API key and the monitor Id you can authenticate the request to APItools.

-Make a simple GET request to `https://API_KEY@MONITOR_ID.my.apitools.com/` In the response of this request extract the cookie `XSRF-TOKEN` and keep it for later.
+Make a simple GET request to `https://API_KEY@MONITOR_ID.my.apitools.com/` In the response of this request extract the cookie `XSRF-TOKEN` and save it for later.

-## Play with services
+#### Play with services
-Once you get authenticated on one monitor you can play with the services related to it.
+Once you are authenticated on one monitor you can play with the services attached to that monitor.

-For example if you want to get all the services of a monitor you can call `https://API_KEY@MONITOR_ID.my.apitools.com/api/services`
+For example, if you want to get all the services of a monitor you can call `https://API_KEY@MONITOR_ID.my.apitools.com/api/services`
-This will give you something similar to
+This will give you something like

 ```
 [